Curatorial PRACTICE

 Curated Exhibitions

 My curatorial practice grows from the same questions that shape my sculpture: What remains after a place has changed?
 How do spaces carry memory?
-Through Site Seen, I invite artists to engage these questions collectively, transforming overlooked buildings into temporary destinations for contemporary art.
+By inviting artists to work within overlooked architecture, I create immersive exhibitions that reveal the quiet dialogue between place, history, and contemporary art.

 Kingston, NY | August 2025